 Kick has seen several major spikes in viewership over the years, most of which were driven by high-profile sports broadcasts.
-The platform’s current all-time peak was set in early August 2025, and the key event behind it is something we’ll dive into below.
+The platform’s current all-time peak was set recently, on October 19, and the key event behind it is something we’ll dive into below.

 Kick’s category popularity largely mirrors that of Twitch.
 Special Events leads the way, and other top categories include Just Chatting, where nearly all of Kick’s biggest streamers gather, drawing in a massive audience, as well as broadcasts of Kings League, the wildly successful football media league that connects continents.

 As for video games, the situation is similar, with one of the most iconic games in the history of the industry leading on Kick: we're talking about Fortnite.
-As with other platforms, the peak of viewership came during the Season 27 finale, which featured a virtual concert by Eminem.
-Thanks to this, Fortnite has maintained its dominance in audience numbers on Kick for over a year and a half.
+The peak of viewership came during the launch of Chapter 7 Season 1, following the "Zero Hour" live event, a major update that introduced a new map, battle pass, and significant gameplay shifts.

 Although Kick, like Twitch, originally launched with an English-speaking audience in mind, it’s Spanish-speaking creators who dominate the viewership charts on both platforms.
 On Twitch, it’s Ibai “Ibai” Llanos who regularly sets new records.
-On Kick, that title belongs to Colombian streamer Luis Fernando Villa Álvarez, better known as WestCol.
+On Kick, that title belongs to Colombian sensation WestCol.

 Like his counterpart, Ibai, WestCol also hosts special boxing events, with his flagship content being the Stream Fighters series.
-This event, directly supported by the Kick itself, set a viewership record in its third edition, both for the streamer and the platform as a whole.
-WestCol’s stream attracted over 1.4 million concurrent viewers, making up more than 80% of Kick’s all-time record audience.
+This event, directly supported by the Kick itself, set a viewership record in its fourth edition, both for the streamer and the platform as a whole.
+WestCol’s stream attracted a shade over 4 million concurrent viewers, making up almost 85% of Kick’s all-time record audience.

 WestCol joined Kick in the spring of 2023, and in just a year and a half, he became the platform's top content creator.
 This is reflected not only in his viewership stats but also in his follower count, where he remains the clear leader of the platform.